Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figure>
 <img class="myImages" src="https://i.imgur.com/UHlr6JD.jpeg" alt="Current Population Demands for Fire Service in Warren County, Kentucky" style="width:100%;max-width:625px">
 <figcaption> Figure 9.
-Current Population Demands for Fire Service in Warren County, Kentucky </figcaption>
+Current Population Demands for Fire Service in Warren County </figcaption>
 </figure> <br>

 <p> Looking at Table 6, the three best candidates for improved fire stations are Woodburn Fire Station 2, Alvaton Fire Station 4, and Browning Fire Station 2.
 However, considering the current fire service response under the location-allocation layer, it is easy to see that much of the population demand in the Alvaton and Browning stations already receive good service from other fire stations.
 Even though these two stations have the highest population demand, improving them would only slightly increase good fire response overall.
 Instead, it is likely that the best fire stations to improve will be in the quickly growing suburban areas presented in Figures 4 and 6. </p> <br>

 <table class="table table-bordered table-hover table-condensed"> <caption> Table 7.
-Location Allocation Facilities sorted by Population Demand </caption>
+Population Demand per Fire Station </caption>
 <thead><tr><th title="Field #1">Address</th>
 <th title="Field #2">Name</th>
 <th title="Field #3">Facility Type</th>